eduardoleolim/electron-esbuild/README.md

 - `output` - The output configuration of bundle
   - `directory` - Optional.
 The output directory of your renderer process.
 Default: same as `output.directory` of MainConfig
   - `filename` - The output filename of your renderer process
-- `esbuild` - Optional.
-Path to a javascript file exporting esbuild options
+- `base` - Optional.
+The path of esbuild or vite config file
 - `exclude` - Optional.
 An array of libs that you don't want to bundle
 - `loaders` - Optional.
 An array of esbuild's loaders for specific files